-Until the discovery of large resources of ‘natural gas’, which was extracted from deep below the ground in the later half of the 20th Century, a flammable gas had been extracted mainly by heating coal.
+A flammable gas, often known as swamp gas had been known about for some time and was responsible for many explosions in coal mines.
+It was found that large quantities of the gas could be extracted by heating coal and the remaining coke was still a useful fuel; which also was ‘smokeless’ compared with the original coal when burnt.
 When produced on an industrial scale, this ‘coal gas’ was then stored in a large structure called a gasometer and pumped through pipes into homes.
 Gas lighting in homes was first experimented with in England in 1786 and the Gas Light & Coke Co. was established in London in 1812.
 It was however some time before this totally replaced oil lamps and wax candles, which were very smelly and a serious fire risk; cooking and heating relied on solid fuels such as coal or wood.
 A gas stove factory was established in England in 1836 but the stoves only became widely available much later in the century.
 The first district to be illuminated by gas street lamps in Great Britain was St. Margaret, Westminster in 1814, but it was over 20 years before that luxury came to Faringdon.
 Many homes, especially those further from the centre of Faringdon were not supplied with gas even one hundred years later, and no electricity either.

 The Establishment of Faringdon Gas Works